unilaiva/unilaiva-songbook/README.md

 ```

 **Optional:** To enable automatic building of the Docker image in case it is
 later updated, you also need GNU's version of `date`.
-To get it,
+To get it, run
-run `brew install coreutils`, and edit the compile script to use `gdate`
+`brew install coreutils`.
+The GNU version will be installed as `gdate`, and the
-command instead of `date`.
-On first run of the compile script, the Docker
+compiler script will use it if it exists.
+On first run of the compile script,
-image is built regardless of this, and later, if the image is updated, you can
+the Docker image is built regardless of this, and later, if the image is
-alternatively manually trigger a rebuild by using Docker commands.
+updated, you can alternatively trigger a rebuild manually by invoking
+`./compile-songbooks.sh --docker-rebuild`.

 Then start the command prompt and run the following commands:
   1. `git clone --depth 1 https://github.com/unilaiva/unilaiva-songbook.git`